A True Champion: Composition

+The album built on Rexxie's signature afropiano sound, fused amapiano elements with the zanku style within Afrobeats.
+An early example of this approach was "KPK", released in December 2020, which recorded over 50 million streams across major digital platforms.
 The album opens with "Frenemies," a composition by Oxlade that relies heavily on percussion and uses a brief acoustic solo in the song's closing seconds to reflect on harmful rivalries.
 On "Boi Boi," Teni delivers a catchy tune and preaches the don't-be-stupid gospel over a keyboard-heavy beat reminiscent of Dr. Sid's "Pop Something."
-Sarkodie delivers two aggressive verses in his native Twi on "Mofoti 2.0," while Naira Marley adds some spice with a chant that transforms the song from a passable filler to a possible club hit.
-On "Banger," a song that depends on samples of South African club music and has minimal lyricism, Rexxie enlists Asake's assistance.
+Sarkodie performs two verses in his native language Twi on "Mofoti 2.0," while Naira Marley contributes a chant that shifts the song's tone.
+"Banger" features minimal lyrics and draws influence from South African club music samples, enlisting assistance from Asake.